benintheb/studylog/javascript/groom-jsES6-basic/groom-jsES6-basic.md

     obj1.nameOut(); // harry
     obj2.nameOut(); // ben

-Both objects are calling `this.name`, but each method is binded with a different name: the name that is declared in each of it's own object.
+Both objects are calling `this.name`, but each method is binded with a different `name`: the `name` that is declared in each of it's own object.

 ### Binding of this In a Constructor Method